 Refinance to pay for education

-Getting money to invest in college education is another reason people think about refinancing their mortgages.
+Getting money to invest in college education is another reason homeowners think about refinancing their mortgages.
 Paying for education can be a responsible use of cash from your home equity because it can help you and your family prepare for professional success.

 Refinance to lower your interest rate

 When interest rates are falling, you may be able to lower your mortgage interest rate as well as get cash out.
 An advantage refinancing your mortgage has over HELOCs and home equity loans is that you can change the terms of your mortgage at the same time.
-HELOCs and home equity loans are both kinds of second mortgages, with their own interest rates and terms.
+HELOCs and home equity loans are two different kinds of second mortgages, with their own interest rates and terms.
 When you get these types of loans, the terms of your current mortgage stay the same.

 Refinance to switch to a fixed rate

 Keep in mind that when you refinance your mortgage with cash out, your minimum monthly payments may increase.
 You may also pay more in interest over the life of the loan since you are increasing the amount of money you owe on your mortgage.
-Look at all the costs involved before you make a decision.
+Look at all the benefits and costs involved before you make a decision.